chapel-lang/chapel/doc/rst/developer/bestPractices/TestSystem.rst

-                    `Limiting Where the Test Runs`_ for more information SKIPIF              same as above, but applied to the entire directory foo.suppressif      line separated list of conditions under which the test is expected to fail, or a script to compute the same foo.timeout         time in seconds after which start_test should stop this test See `Limiting Time Taken`_ for more information ..
+                    `Limiting Where the Test Runs`_ for more information SKIPIF              same as above, but applied to the entire directory foo.suppressif      line separated list of conditions under which the test is expected to fail, or a script to compute the same.
+Note that unless otherwise specified, a ``.skipif`` or ``.future`` is likely more appropriate for the test. foo.timeout         time in seconds after which start_test should stop this test See `Limiting Time Taken`_ for more information ..